kwannoel/uKanren/Writeup.md

   - Functionality is implicitly produced from specifications

-## Philosophy of miniKanren family of languages
+## Benefits of miniKanren family of languages

-Easy to extend and modify, easily write declarative programs.
+1. Easy to extend and modify.

+2. Make writing declarative programs easy, imperative programs hard.

 ## Using microKanren